Texas Across the River: Production

+Michael Gordon later said he enjoyed making the film "from most points of view.
+I didn't enjoy working with Dean Martin because he didn't have the attitude toward work that I do.
+He liked to play around and just wing a performance.
+We were on totally different wave lengths.
+But I liked the idea of the picture, and some of the things in it I thought were very funny.
+Ben Starr worked on that screenplay, and he and I had a very close collaboration."

 Musical score

 The title song for the film, also known as "Texas Across the River", was written by Sammy Cahn and James Van Heusen and performed by The Kingston Trio.

 Home media

 The film is now available on DVD through Universal's MOD program.
 The VHS version is long out of print.
 On January 5, 2021, it was released on Region 1 Blu-Ray by Kino Lorber.